chrislevn/chrislevn.github.io/_posts/2024-01-19-thought-process-project.md

 - Is our API secure?
 Did we use JWT?
 Did we use HTTPS?
 Did we use CORS?
 - Did we make automation and documentation for the next person who will take over the project?

-> It might sound a lot but it do get better and you will learn a lot from it.
+> It might sound a lot but it does get better, and you will learn a lot from it.
 I found the term **10x engineer** is also related to this?
-In a meeting with non-tech people, the **10x engineer** already tested their software throughly, can answer questions, and add features that might be useful later.
+In a meeting with non-tech people, the **10x engineer** already tested their software thoroughly, can answer questions, and add features that might be useful later.
 That way, they finish the project faster and can move to the next project.

 > Don't forget to prioritize the optimization.
-My approach was always keep 3 most important things on my current todos.
+My approach was always to keep the 3 most important things on my current todos.
 In this case, I purposely overengineered the product to learn more about the best practices.
-Things like optimize the performance, security, and automation will be useful in the future.
-However, I also made it easy for the next person to take over with documentation, automation, and tracing appraoches.
+Things like optimizing the performance, security, and automation will be useful in the future.
+However, I also made it easy for the next person to take over with documentation, automation, and tracing approaches.

 Back to optimization with Python, here are the tools I used:
 - Testing: Pytest
 - Profiling: cProfile with SnakeViz
 - Monitoring: Sentry or Flask_monitoringdashboard (FMD is quite buggy and not recommended for production).
-Grafana and Prometheus are also good but they require a lot of configurations, espcially DevOps, will be used in the future.
+Grafana and Prometheus are also good, but they require a lot of configurations, especially DevOps, will be used in the future.
 - Load testing: Locust
 - Tracing: Sentry
 - Automation: GitHub Actions